The Beacon’s Shine the Light group, Rutherford, NJ (7/17/25)

 📱 Follow The Beacon on Instagram and on Facebook.

-🏫 The Beacon is a project of 501(c)(3) fiscal sponsor Union Theological Seminary, New York City, a liberal seminary, the oldest independent seminary in the United States, and affiliated with Columbia University.
-The Beacon is for all people, of any faith and secular background.
+🏫 The Beacon is a project of 501(c)(3) fiscal sponsor Union Theological Seminary, NYC, a liberal seminary – the oldest independent seminary in the USA, it is affiliated with Columbia University.